Susan Franceschet

 Susan Franceschet is a Canadian political scientist.
 She is a professor of political science and gender studies at The University of Calgary.
-Franceschet who is married to Antonio Franceschet at the University of Calgary, is the primary breadwinner.
 She studies the representation of women both in legislatures and government cabinets, gender quotas for the minimum representation of women in government, and the interaction of gender and public policy.
 She has written about women's participation in the politics of Chile.

 Education and positions

 Franceschet attended the University of Manitoba, where she graduated with a BA degree in history in 1994.
 She then attended Carleton University, earning an MA in political science in 1997 and a PhD in political science in 2001.

 In 2001, Franceschet joined the political science faculty at Acadia University.
 In 2006, she moved to the department of political science at the University of Calgary.
 In 2011 she also became a Senior Fellow in the Latin American Research Centre there.